Atquiya-Labiba/Historical-Architectural-Landmark-Recognizer/docs/index.md

 layout: default
 ---

-# An Image Recognizer Model to Classify 13 different types of landmarks <br/>

-The types are following: <br/>
+# Historical & Architectural Landmark Recognizer

+An image recognizer which helps you to identify and explore some of the world’s most famous historical and architectural landmarks!

+Here are the landmarks our recognizer can identify:
 1. Angkor Wat (Cambodia)
 2. The Forbidden City (China)
 3. Taj Mahal (India)